dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Some people think that using technology in the classroom improves learning, while others believe it creates distraction.
 **Discuss both views and give your opinion.**

-It has long been debated
+It has long been debated whether using technology in the classroom improves learning or creates distraction.